GKC Architecture Overview

 Stable & Production-Ready:

-- Profile YAML loading and Pydantic model generation
+- JSON Entity Profile loading and runtime model generation

 - SPARQL allowed-items hydration with fallback lists